 - Preheat the oven to 325 degrees F. Line an 8x8-inch or 9x9-inch baking pan with parchment paper.

-- Combine melted butter, oil and brown sugar in a large bowl and whisk to combine.
+- Make the cake batter.
+Combine melted butter, oil and brown sugar in a large bowl and whisk to combine.
 Add egg and whisk until evenly incorporated.
 Mix in pumpkin puree and vanilla, then whisk in milk.

 - Add baking powder, baking soda, salt and spice and whisk it in until evenly combined.